huggingface/exporters/DESIGN_NOTES.md

 ## Philosophy

 An important goal of Core ML is to make using models completely hands-off.
-For example, if a model requires an image as input, you can simply give it an image object, without having to preprocess the image first.
-And if the model is a classifier, the output is simply the winning class label instead of a logits tensor.
+For example, if a model requires an image as input, you can simply give it an image object without having to preprocess the image first.
+And if the model is a classifier, the output is the winning class label instead of a logits tensor.
 The Core ML exporter will add extra operations to the beginning and end of the model where possible, so that users of these models do not have to do their own pre- and postprocessing if Core ML can already handle this for them.

 The Core ML exporter is built on top of `coremltools`.
 This library first converts the PyTorch or TensorFlow model into an intermediate representation known as MIL, then performs optimizations on the MIL graph, and finally serializes the result into a `.mlmodel` or `.mlpackage` file (the latter being the preferred format).